 And this is what the finished jigsaw circle jig/ jigsaw fence looks like!

-How to Use a Jigsaw Circle Jig
+How to Use a Jigsaw Circle Jig and Jigsaw Rip Fence Guide

 1. How to Make a Straight Cut with a Jigsaw

-- Attach the jig to the jigsaw
+- Securely fasten the jig to your jigsaw ensuring it’s firmly in place.

 Make sure to take all the necessary safety precautions.